Sign Protest: Threat to My Business and Community

 Adrian Aros

-My name is Adrian Aros, and I'm the owner of FC Riverside County, a youth soccer organization.
-We operate at a facility that boasts a state-of-the-art turf field, a playground, bleachers, and a safe, private setting.
-It's a place where families gather, students learn teamwork, and the community connects through soccer.
+A Message from Adrian Aros.
+My name is Adrian Aros, and I am the owner of FC Riverside County, a local youth soccer organization.
+We operate a facility that boasts a state-of-the-art turf field, a playground, and a safe, private setting for our families.
+It is a place where students learn teamwork and our community connects through the beautiful game.

-But there's a problem: FC Riverside County is hidden.
+But there is a major problem: FC Riverside County is hidden.
 We operate on church property, paying market-rate rent.
-While we've built a fantastic community, getting people to find us has always been a challenge.
-That's where yard signs came in – they were a crucial, cost-effective way to direct families to our location and let them know we exist.
+While we have built a fantastic community, getting people to find us has always been a challenge.
+That is where yard signs came in—they were a crucial, cost-effective way to direct families to our location and let them know we exist.

 My Battle with the City of Corona

-• A Hidden Gem, Now Harder to Find: Without our signs, new families struggle to locate our facility.
+• A Hidden Gem, Now Harder to Find.
+Without our signs, new families struggle to locate our facility.
 This directly translates to fewer registrations, less revenue, and a constant uphill battle to keep our program viable.
+Every sign the city pulls out of the ground is a family that might never find the opportunity we provide for their child.

-• An Uneven Playing Field: What makes this even more frustrating is that many of my competitors receive subsidized rates from the government and enjoy marketing promotions through city channels like community magazines and email lists.
+• An Uneven Playing Field.
+What makes this even more frustrating is the blatant double standard.
+Many of my competitors receive subsidized rates from the government and enjoy marketing promotions through city channels like community magazines and email lists.
 While they benefit from public support, my private enterprise is being actively hindered by public policy.
-This isn't just a disadvantage; it feels like a targeted attack on businesses that don't fit into the city's preferred narrative.
+This isn't just a disadvantage; it is a targeted attack on businesses that don't fit into the city's "preferred" narrative.

-• The Cost of Compliance (and Non-Compliance): The time and effort spent dealing with sign removal, understanding complex ordinances, and now building this movement, is time I could be spending growing my business and serving my customers.
-The threat of fines and continued enforcement only adds to the immense pressure.
+• The Cost of Compliance.
+The time and effort spent dealing with sign removal, deciphering complex and restrictive ordinances, and now building this movement is time I could be spending growing my business and serving my customers.
+The threat of heavy fines and continued enforcement only adds to the immense pressure on local entrepreneurs like me.

 More Than Just Signs: It's About Control

-This isn't merely about "beautification" or "less clutter."
-If the City of Corona council truly cared about reducing signs, why didn't they propose these strict regulations before they were elected?
-Why is it only now, once they're in power, that they seem determined to control the flow of information?
+This isn't about aesthetics.
+If the City Council truly cared about the city’s appearance, they would have addressed this before they used signs to win their own seats.
+Why is it only now, once they are in power, that they are determined to control the flow of information?

-I believe this sign ban is a deliberate move to make it harder for businesses, non-profits, and independent causes to express themselves and share information within our city.
-It’s about limiting public discourse and controlling the narrative, rather than fostering a vibrant, competitive business environment and a truly free community.
+I believe this sign ban is a deliberate move to make it harder for businesses, non-profits, and independent causes to express themselves.
+It is about limiting public discourse and controlling the narrative, rather than fostering a vibrant, competitive business environment and a truly free community.

 My Livelihood is on the Line